manasiumn37/CNNergy/README.md

 If you use any part of this project please cite:

-S. D. Manasi, F. S. Snigdha and S. S. Sapatnekar, "NeuPart: Using Analytical Models to Drive Energy-Efficient Partitioning of CNN Computations on Cloud-Connected Mobile Clients," in IEEE Transactions on Very Large Scale Integration (VLSI) Systems, vol. 28, no. 8, pp. 1844-1857, Aug.
+S. D. Manasi, F. S. Snigdha and S. S. Sapatnekar, "NeuPart: Using Analytical Models to Drive Energy-Efficient Partitioning of CNN Computations on Cloud-Connected Mobile Clients," *IEEE Transactions on Very Large Scale Integration Systems (TVLSI)*, vol. 28, no. 8, pp. 1844-1857, Aug.
 2020, doi: 10.1109/TVLSI.2020.2995135.

 The directories named "src" and "data" contain all the required files to use the tool.